graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

 #### Use the Go Compiler

-To compile Go code to WebAssembly using the official Go compiler, ensure that the `go` compiler is installed on your system and that the `GOROOT` environment variable is set (for example via `export GOROOT=$(go env GOROOT)`).
+To compile Go code to WebAssembly using the official Go compiler, ensure that the `go` compiler is installed and on your system path.
+Then export the `GOROOT` environment variable via `export GOROOT=$(go env GOROOT)`.
 Use the `exec-maven-plugin` to invoke `go` as part of the `generate-resources` Maven phase:

 ```xml